polycube-network/polycube/src/components/iptables/README.md

 ### scripts folder

-Scripts are used as a glue logic to make pcn-iptables run.
-Main purpose is initialize, cleanup and run pcn-iptables, pass pcn-iptables parameters through iptables (in charge of converting them), then pass converted commands to pcn-iptables service.
+Scripts are used as a glue logic to make bpf-iptables run.
+Main purpose is initialize, cleanup and run bpf-iptables, pass bpf-iptables parameters through iptables (in charge of converting them), then pass converted commands to bpf-iptables service.
 Scripts are installed under `/usr/local/bin`.